MarcAstner/CRAPy/PROGRESS_REPORT.md

 #### Timon:

+#### Xavier:
-#### Xavier:- Continuing research for autopilot solutions (focusing on pixhawk or Navio as a flight controller, with ROS and Ardupilot)
+- Continuing research for autopilot solutions (focusing on pixhawk or Navio as a flight controller, with ROS and Ardupilot)
-####        - Testing light sensor and Humidity/Pressure/Temp sensor
+- Testing light sensor and Humidity/Pressure/Temp sensor
 ## Progress: Wednesday 09 June, 2021

 #### Chris: